ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 ### Welcome to IBM Fusion
 {: #welcome-fusion}

-When your deployment is ready, you'll see a welcome screen with the following message:
+When your deployment is ready, a welcome screen is displayed.
+Depending on your access rights, you can either **Set cluster quota** or **View your clusters**.
+Only Admin users can set the cluster quota.

-"Your deployment is now set up and ready to use.
-You can now view the resources available to you, such as clusters and storage, and take the next appropriate action based on your access."

-Alternatively, for IBM-managed deployments:

-"Your deployment is now set up and ready to use.
-You can focus on provisioning clusters and IBM will make sure things are running properly — just like your favorite cloud service."

 ### Set cluster quota
 {: #set-cluster-quota}